omermadmon/my-step-portfolio/README.md

 Then follow the on-screen instructions to set up your repo.

-### his repo contains omermadmon's portfolio and STEP projects!
+### This repo contains omermadmon's portfolio and STEP projects!